Dailoski/docker-training/05-docker-push/README.md

 5. In the menu go to Private registry > Repositories

 6. Click on the "Create repository" button
-7. Enter the "my-apps/todos-api" as the repository name and click on the "Create" button.
+7. Enter the "todos-api" as the repository name and click on the "Create" button.
 Wait for the repository to be created.
 8. Go to "Security Credentials" section:

 ![security credentials](./assets/security-credentials.png "Security Credentials")